unoplatform/uno/doc/articles/uno-development/working-with-uno-wpf-host.md

 </Window>
 ```

-Running the application will then execute the Wasm head code inside of the WPF application, allowing for the debugging of the C# code.
+Running the application will then execute the Wasm head code inside of the WPF application, allowing the debugger to attach to the C# code.